rlatnals501/bri519-lfp-analysis/README.md

 AI tools (ChatGPT) were used to assist with high-level method brainstorming.
 All coding, analysis, and decision-making processes were conducted independently by the author.

+---

+## Fixes, Debugging, and Validation

+Several issues identified during the refactoring and modularization process were systematically resolved to ensure correct and stable execution of the analysis pipeline.

+First, mismatches between function definitions and function calls were fixed.
+In particular, the spectrogram computation initially included an unnecessary argument that was not consistently passed across modules, resulting in runtime errors.
+The function interface was simplified to rely on SciPy’s native frequency handling, resolving the issue and improving code clarity.

+Second, module import errors were addressed by restructuring the project into a proper Python package and enforcing a consistent execution pattern (`PYTHONPATH=src python -m lfp.scripts.<script_name>`).
+This ensured that all modules were discoverable and executable from the command line.

+Third, the execution logic was reorganized into multiple entry scripts to improve clarity and usability.
+Separate scripts were implemented for running individual analysis methods (`run_method1.py` and `run_method2.py`), while a unified script (`run_all.py`) was designed to execute the complete analysis pipeline in a single command.
+This structure allows both modular testing of each method and end-to-end execution of the full workflow.

+Finally, the data storage mechanism was validated by confirming that all outputs are correctly saved in appropriate formats, including per-session NumPy files (`.npz`), session-level visualization figures (`.png`), and a MATLAB-compatible summary file (`.mat`).
+All scripts were executed successfully without errors, confirming that the refactored pipeline functions as intended.